Undergraduate Degrees offered

 This is a professional degree with concentration options in Performance, Jazz Studies, Music Therapy, Music Education and Music Composition.
 Approximately two-thirds of the required coursework is in music, in such areas as performance, ensemble participation, music theory and music history.
 The remainder of the curriculum is fulfilled with general education courses.

 Applicants in all concentrations except Composition must audition on an instrument or voice for admission to the School of Music.
-See Audition Preparation for specific audition requirements.
+See Studio Auditions for specific audition requirements.
 Prospective Composition majors must submit a portfolio of previous compositions for review.
 See Composition application requirements for details.

 Bachelor of Musical Arts (BMA)